Intravenous (IV) dislodgement

 The most frequent invasive medical procedure is not safe.
 Around 80% of in-hospital patients receive intravenous (IV) therapy through a tube.
-On average over 8.9% of these are accidentally pulled (dislodged) during treatment and the most affected patient groups are children and the elderly where an accident rates as high as 36% has been reported.
-The number of yearly dislodgement events in Europe is estimated at 72 million.
+On average, over 10% of these are accidentally pulled (dislodged) during treatment and the most affected patient groups are children and the elderly where an accident rates as high as 36% has been reported.
+The number of yearly dislodgement events in Europe and the USA is estimated at 377 million.

 “Patient safety is a serious global public health concern.
 It is estimated that there is a 1 in 3 million risk of dying while travelling by airplane.
 In comparison, the risk of patient death occurring due to a preventable medical accident, while receiving health care, is estimated to be 1 in 300.
 Industries with a perceived higher risk, such as the aviation and nuclear industries, have a much better safety record than health care does.”